Ralf84/fronius_verto_modbus/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 # fronius_verto_modbus
-Home assistant Custom Component for reading data from Fronius Gen24 Inverter and connected smart meters and battery storage.
+Home assistant Custom Component for reading data from Fronius Verto Inverter and connected smart meters and battery storage.
 This integration uses a local modbus connection.

 > [!CAUTION]
 > This is a work in progress project - it is still in early development stage, so there are still breaking changes possible.